9 Healthy Reasons To Have More Orgasms

 If you find yourself or your partner drifting off into a pleasant slumber right after sex, you can thank your orgasms.
-Oxytocin reduces cortisol levels, calming your mind so you can sleep better.
-Orgasms also release vasopressin, which accompanies the release of your neuroprotective hormone melatonin.
+Oxytocin reduces5 cortisol levels, calming your mind so you can sleep better.
+Orgasms also release vasopressin6, which accompanies the release of your neuroprotective hormone melatonin.

 I’m not exaggerating.
 One study among middle-aged men (Score for you guys!) found a 50 percent lower mortality rate among those with high orgasmic frequency compared with the low-orgasm group.

 In my own practice, women who regularly have orgasms look better, feel better, and stay healthier.
 An orgasm a day could literally keep the doctor away.